Colonel Bogey March: Legacy

+The march has been used in German commercials for Underberg digestif bitter since the 1970s, and has become a classic jingle there.
+A parody titled "Comet" is a humorous song about the ill effects of consuming the cleaning product of the same name.
+In Indonesia this march became the jingle tune for a medicine brand called Bodrex.

 The Bridge on the River Kwai

 English composer Malcolm Arnold added a counter-march, which he titled "The River Kwai March", for the 1957 dramatic film The Bridge on the River Kwai, set during World War II.
 The two marches were recorded together by Mitch Miller as "March from the River Kwai – Colonel Bogey" and it reached #20 in the US in 1958.
 The Arnold march forms part of the orchestral concert suite made of the Arnold film score by Christopher Palmer published by Novello & Co in London.

-On account of the film, the "Colonel Bogey March" is often miscredited as the "River Kwai March".
-While Arnold did use "Colonel Bogey" in his score for the film, it was only the first theme and a bit of the second theme of "Colonel Bogey", whistled unaccompanied by the British prisoners several times as they marched into the prison camp.
-Since the film depicted prisoners of war held under inhumane conditions by the Japanese, Canadian officials were embarrassed in May 1980, when a military band played "Colonel Bogey" during a visit to Ottawa by Japanese prime minister Masayoshi Ōhira.
-A British actor, Percy Herbert, who appeared in The Bridge on the River Kwai suggested the use of the song in the movie.
-According to Kevin Brownlow’s interviews with David Lean, it was actually David Lean who knew of the song and fought during the screenwriting process to have it whistled by the troops.
-He realized it had to be whistled rather than sung because the lyrics were racy and would not get past the censors.
-Percy Herbert was used as a consultant on the film because he had first-hand experience of Japanese POW camps, he was paid an extra £5 per week by director David Lean.
-However, he did not suggest the song.
+On account of the movie, the "Colonel Bogey March" is often miscredited as the "River Kwai March".
+While Arnold did use "Colonel Bogey" in his score for the movie, it was only the first theme and a bit of the second theme of "Colonel Bogey", whistled unaccompanied by the British prisoners several times as they marched into the prison camp.
+The British actor Percy Herbert, who appeared in The Bridge on the River Kwai, suggested the use of the song in the movie.
+According to Kevin Brownlow's interviews with the film's director David Lean, it was actually Lean who knew of the song and fought during the screenwriting process to have it whistled by the troops.
+He realized it had to be whistled rather than sung because the World War II-era lyrics (see "Hitler Has Only Got One Ball") were racy and would not get past the censors.
+Percy Herbert was used as a consultant on the film because he had first-hand experience of Japanese POW camps; he was paid an extra £5 per week by Lean.

+Since the movie depicted prisoners of war held under inhumane conditions by the Japanese, Canadian officials were embarrassed in May 1980, when a military band played "Colonel Bogey" during a visit to Ottawa by Japanese prime minister Masayoshi Ōhira.

 Jewel Thief (1967)

-S.D.
-Burman used this composition in the 1967 Hindi spy thriller heist film Jewel Thief.
+S. D. Burman used this composition in the 1967 film Jewel Thief.
 The opening lines of "Yeh Dil Na Hota Bechaara" draw inspiration from the marching song.

-Doctor Who

-The science fiction series Doctor Who features the Colonel Bogey March whistled by Tom Baker as the fourth incarnation of the title character.